We survey a vast geographic area, 48 Northern California counties, from Del Norte County in the far northwest to Inyo County in the far southeast.

 The survey is especially useful to larger nonprofits because of extensive information that the Internal Revenue Service requires on the annual Form 990 tax return.

 Since 2001 the IRS has encouraged charities to go through a set of steps to ensure that executive compensation is set appropriately.
 On the revised Form 990, the IRS has standardized reporting to make comparing salaries easier and requires charities to provide information about the process they use to set the salaries of employees who receive $150,000 or more in total compensation.

 The survey will help you navigate through this process and will be a primary tool to help you document the rationale you use to set the salaries you pay your executives.

-A number of smaller agencies who -- because of their size -- don’t have a human resources department, have told us that just participating in the survey is well worth the effort, even if they don't decide to purchase the survey report.
+A number of smaller nonprofits that -- because of their size -- don’t have a human resources department, have told us that just participating in the survey is well worth the effort, even if they don't decide to purchase the survey report.
 The exercise in itself is like an annual human resources self audit and enables an executive director and their board of directors to get a quick and complete snapshot of their organization's own compensation and benefits policies and practices annually.
-In short, it helps them attract and retain the best and brightest employees.
+In short, it helps them attract and retain qualified employees.
 All without the need to pay for an expensive human resources department or consultant.

 Rural County Nonprofits

-The biggest 2018 participant increase came from Mendocino, Lake, Humboldt and Del Norte counties.
-Their 13 participants in 2017 doubled to 26 participants in 2018.
+In 2018, the survey benefitted from a significant increase in North Coast participants (Mendocino, Lake, Humboldt and Del Norte counties), doubling the thirteen participants in 2017 to 26.
 We rewarded their nonprofits by grouping them in a new geographic area in the 2018 survey report, the North Coast.